Digitally Wise...Dreams Realized

 Direct marketing allows a company to target more precisely a segment of customers and prospects with a sales message tailored to their specific needs and characteristics.
 Unlike advertising and public relations, whose connections to actual sales are tenuous or nebulous at best, direct marketing offers accountability by providing tangible results.
 The economics of direct marketing have also improved over the years as more information is gathered about customers and prospects.
 By identifying those consumers they can serve more effectively and profitably, companies may be more efficient in their marketing efforts.
 Whereas network television in the past offered opportunities to reach huge groups of consumers at a low cost per thousand, direct marketing can reach individual consumers and develop a relationship with each of them.

 Direct marketing has its drawbacks also.
 Just as consumers built resistance to the persuasive nature of advertising, so have they with direct marketing efforts.
-Direct marketers have responded by being less sales oriented and more relationship oriented.
+Direct marketers have responded by being fewer sales oriented and more relationship oriented.
 Also, just as consumers grew weary of advertising clutter, so have they with the direct marketing efforts.
 Consumers are bombarded with mail, infomercials, and telemarketing pitches daily.
 Some direct marketers have responded by regarding privacy as a customer service benefit.
-Direct marketers must also overcome consumer mistrust of direct marketing efforts due to incidents of illegal behavior by companies and individuals using direct marketing.
+Direct marketers must also overcome consumer mistrust of direct marketing efforts due to incidents of illegal behaviour by companies and individuals using direct marketing.
 The U.S. Postal Service, the Federal Trade Commission, and other federal and state agencies may prosecute criminal acts.
-The industry then risks legislation regulating the behavior of direct marketers if it is not successful in self-regulation.
+The industry then risks legislation regulating the behaviour of direct marketers if it is not successful in self-regulation.
 The Direct Marketing Association, the leading trade organization for direct marketing, works with companies and government agencies to initiate self-regulation.
-In March of 2003 the National Do Not Call Registry went into affect whereby consumers added their names to a list that telemarketers had to eliminate from their out-bound call database.
+In March of 2003, the National Do Not Call Registry went into effect whereby consumers added their names to a list that telemarketers had to eliminate from their outbound call database.

 Sponsorship's (Event Marketing)